Cork Specialty Courses – 2025 Summer

 - SummerAnthropology English 200-level 3 credits Taught in English

-This course will provide students with a stimulating and enriching introduction to the academic discipline of folklore through learning about the material and intangible culture of Cork and Ireland.
+This course introduces the academic discipline of folklore through the material and intangible culture of Cork and Ireland.
 There will be a focus on the collection, archiving and dissemination of folklore and oral history in Cork and Ireland.
 The themes of social and sacred assembly as well as community culture will be outlined and discussed.
 Aspects of material culture such as housing, furniture, and food will also be considered.
 Students will put their ethnographic skills into practice on the class field trip to the Muskerry Gaeltacht (Irish-speaking area).

 - SummerGaelic World Languages and Literatures 100-level 3 credits Taught in English